hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Style Documentation

-If you want to amend the style of the documentation, edit the [docs/docs.css](docs/docs.css) file with the styling you require.
+If you want to amend the style of the documentation, edit the [docs/docs.css](docs/docs.css) file with the CSS styling you require.